Last updated December 2020

 BUY ALL-CLAD 7 PIECE SET ON AMAZON (BRUSHED)

-Note the difference in sauce pan sizes at the different stores: the set is the same price give or take a few dollars, however, the 4 quart sauce pan in the W-S set is considerably larger and more useful than the 1.5 quart sauce pan in the Amazon set.
-(This is a huge difference.)
+Note the difference in sauce pan sizes at the different stores: the price of the Williams-Sonoma set is about $50 higher, but the 4 quart sauce pan in the W-S set is more useful than the 1.5 quart sauce pan in the Amazon set.

 Both brushed and polished options are available at W-S; brushed only at Amazon.